Boris Raspudić

-Boris Raspudić (Serbian Cyrillic: Борис Распудић; born 11 October 1982) is a Serbian retired footballer, who currently is football manager of Sloga Trn in the Second League of the Republika Srpska.
+Boris Raspudić (Serbian Cyrillic: Борис Распудић; born 11 October 1982) is a Bosnian former footballer who played as a defender.

 Club career

-Raspudic played for Borac Banja Luka in the Premijer Liga before transferring to Petrochimi Tabriz F.C. alongside Bojan Tadić in 2008.
-In summer 2010 he joined Borac Banja Luka.
+Raspudic played for Borac Banja Luka in the Premijer Liga before transferring to Iranian third level club Petrochimi Tabriz alongside Bojan Tadić in 2007, where they were promoted to the Azadegan League through the playoffs.
+In summer 2010 he rejoined Borac Banja Luka and won the Bosnia Premier League that season.
+This enabled him to feature in the 2011–12 UEFA Champions League qualifying second stage where Borac Banja Luca were knocked out by Maccabi Haifa 4–7 on aggregate.

 On 25 November 2013, Raspudić went on a two-week trial with S.League side Brunei DPMM.
 Following the completion of the trial Brunei DPMM announced they would be signing Raspudić along with Joe Gamble and Robert Alviž.

 On May 21, 2021, Raspudić announced that he would end his career at the end of the season and become active as a coach in football.

 International career

-He played once for Bosnia and Herzegovina, in a December 2010 friendly match against Poland in which he came on as a second half substitute for Dario Purić.
+He played once for Bosnia and Herzegovina, in a December 2010 friendly match against Poland in which he came on as a second-half substitute for Dario Purić.